MarkFern/VBA-Docs/Language/Reference/User-Interface-Help/data-type-summary.md

 |**[String](string-data-type.md)**<BR>_(variable-length)_|4 + _**LongPtr**&nbsp;storage&nbsp;size_ + ((_string&nbsp;length_&nbsp;+&nbsp;1)&nbsp;&times;&nbsp;2)|Each character can be any Unicode character; length of string can be changed to any non-negative integer up to approximately 2 billion.|
 |**String**<BR>_(fixed-length)_|_Length of string_ &times; 2|Each character can be any Unicode character; length of string can be set to any positive integer up to approximately 65,400; string length can only be set during execution of the variable's declaration|

+> [!NOTE]
+> [LongPtr](longptr-data-type.md) is not a true data type because it transforms to a [Long](long-data-type.md) in 32-bit environments, or a [LongLong](longlong-data-type.md) in 64-bit environments. **LongPtr** should be used to represent pointer and handle values in [Declare statements](declare-statement.md) and enables writing portable code that can run in both 32-bit and 64-bit environments.

 <BR><BR>

 ### **Variant**